-The first thing you’ll want to consider when structuring your at-home hot yoga workout is how you can create an environment conducive to the flow.
+The first thing you’ll want to consider when structuring bikram yoga at home is how you can create an environment conducive to the flow.
 When designating a space to practice hot yoga, aim to find a room or quiet area that you can convert into a studio and modify to promote a feeling of calm and relaxation.

 Jessica Fuller, instructor, and founder of The Hot Yoga Spot suggest painting the walls a soothing color, add a few paintings, a little waterfall, a plant, meditation pillows, candles, or a statue to enhance the space.
 She also recommends designating a focal point in the room upon which to center your Drishti or yogic gaze.

 How you plan to heat your space is the next step.
 “Most people practicing at home find it is easiest to buy a small space heater to get the room to their desired temperature,” explains Fuller.

 How to Get the Most Out of an At-Home Yoga Workout

 Stay hydrated at all times.
 Drinking water before, during, and after a hot yoga sequence is critical.
 Take sips of water throughout your session and hydrate immediately following your workout.